 Nothing could be smarter.

-Learn more about Harlan Cleveland from his book Nobody in Charge: Essays on the Future of Leadership (Jossey-Bass, 2002) and the opening chapter (exerpt) of my book, Creating a Learning Culture (Cambridge, 2004)
+Learn more about Harlan Cleveland from his book Nobody in Charge: Essays on the Future of Leadership (Jossey-Bass, 2002) and the opening chapter (excerpt) of my book, Creating a Learning Culture (Cambridge, 2004)

-[photo credit: Information is flowing like might rivers, The IBM Curiosity Shop]
+[photo credit: Information is flowing like mighty rivers, The IBM Curiosity Shop]

 Originally published in Fast Company’s Learning Resource Center on 6/20/08